Bryan1805a/HealthTrust_medical_system_project/README.md

 ## 🌟 Introduction

-**Sui Medical System** is a Web3 application designed to solve the lack of transparency and data synchronization in traditional healthcare.
+**HealthTrust Medical System** is a Web3 application designed to solve the lack of transparency and data synchronization in traditional healthcare.
 By leveraging the **Sui Blockchain**, we ensure that:
 * **Medical Records** are owned by patients, not hospitals.
 * **Prescriptions** are immutable and verifiable.
 * **Doctors** are verified via on-chain governance (NFT Capabilities).